Sources of law: National sources

-Legislation is the prime source of law. and consists in the declaration of legal rules by a competent authority.
+Legislation is the prime source of law and consists in the declaration of legal rules by a competent authority.
 Legislation can have many purposes: to regulate, to authorize, to enable, to proscribe, to provide funds, to sanction, to grant, to declare or to restrict.
 A parliamentary legislature frames new laws, such as Acts of Parliament, and amends or repeals old laws.
 The legislature may delegate law-making powers to lower bodies.
-In the UK, such delegated legislation includes Statutory Instruments, Orders in Council, & Bye-laws.
+In the UK, such delegated legislation includes Statutory Instruments, Orders in Council, and Bye-laws.
 Delegated legislation may be open to challenge for irregularity of process; and the legislature usually has the right to withdraw delegated powers if it sees fit.

 Most legislatures have their powers restricted by the nation's Constitution, and Montesquieu's theory of the separation of powers typically restricts a legislature's powers to legislation.
 Although the legislature has the power to legislate, it is the courts who have the power to interpret statutes, treaties and regulations.
 Similarly, although parliaments have the power to legislate, it is usually the executive who decides on the legislative programmed.
 The procedure is usually that a bill is introduced to Parliament, and after the required number of readings, committee stages and amendments, the bill gains approval and becomes an Act.